The Piddington Society is an association of lawyers who are committed to collegiality and access to justice.

 Since then the annual calendar of events has grown significantly since 2010 and now includes five CPD Masterclasses, three CPD lecture events, and as well as the Bali conference, Piddington has spread into the regions with the Kalgoorlie, Broome and Rottnest Advocacy Weekends.

-The Piddington Justice Project
+Piddington PLT, the Piddington Justice Project

 Community Legal Centres (CLCs) face a funding crisis and need new sources of revenue.
 Law Graduates face increasingly poor job prospects and need new pathways to employment.
 The Project is an efficient, effective and sustainable way of providing legal assistance to the community and improving opportunities for law graduates.